bablokb/pi-pic-proto-hat/Readme.md

 the mosfet, you have to add a connection from one of the IO-pins of the PIC (J9) to J5 and also close J4 with a jumper.

-When the gate of the mosfet is high, 5V will be at pin 2 of the mosfet.
+When the gate of the mosfet is low, 5V will be at pin 2 of the mosfet.
 This is connected to the connector J3 (to provide power to an external device), and via jumper J1 with pins 2/4 of of the Pi.
 Depending on your usage-scenario, you might not need the connector J3 at all.